Board Certified Family Medicine & Board Certified Pain Medicine Physicians located in Tinley Park, Rockford, and Olympia Fields, IL, & Munster, IN

 High blood pressure raises your risk of serious cardiovascular problems, including heart disease.
-To keep your blood pressure under control, the board-certified family medicine practitioners at Health Solutions offer a comprehensive approach to care at their offices in Tinley Park, Rockford, and Olympia Fields, Illinois, and Munster, Indiana.
+To keep your blood pressure under control, the board-certified family medicine practitioners at Health Solutions offer a comprehensive approach to care at their offices in Tinley Park, Rockford, and Flossmoor, Illinois, and Munster, Indiana.
 To schedule an appointment, call the Health Solutions office nearest you or book online today.

 Also called hypertension, high blood pressure happens when the force of blood against your artery walls remains high for a long period of time.
 Without proper management, high blood pressure can narrow your arteries and put a strain on your heart as it attempts to pump blood to your body’s vital organs.